-• Only positive, respectful behavior is tolerated in this class.
+- Only positive, respectful behavior is tolerated in this class.
 Please see Harassment (Bias) section at the end of the document.
 If any not respectful behavior of any student towards other students or instructors is observed, it will be reported.
-Please keep all interaction respectful and professional.

-- Any specific questions regarding problem solving, lecture clarifications may not be answered over email.
-Please utilize peer forum and our zoom meetings. - Students are expected to interact, ask each other, and answer questions in the Forum on Sakai.
-This activity is recorded, graded, and is included in the final grade (please see the Grading Scale for details). - To contact Dr. Pine during the semester by email put CHEM361-YOUR SECTION in the Subject field or use email tool on Sakai.
-If email is sent without this specific subject, it may be sent to a SPAM folder and/or overlooked.
-If your email has not been answered over 48 hours during the business days or in a Zoom session do the following: - 1.
-Check if you sent it with CHEM361-YOUR SECTION in the subject field (if not, please resend following the proper format and proper subject). - 2.
+Please keep all interaction respectful and professional. - Any specific questions regarding problem solving, lecture clarifications may not be answered over email.
+Please utilize peer forum and our everyday zoom meetings, including sessions provided by the TA.
+We will always have someone from of our team available to answer your questions during in-person zoom meetings scheduled every business day. - Students are expected to interact, ask each other, and answer questions in the Forum on Sakai.
+This activity is recorded, graded, and is included in the final grade (please see the Grading Scale for details). - To contact Dr. Pine during the semester by email put CHEM361 in the Subject field.
+If email is sent without this specific subject it may be sent to a SPAM folder and/or overlooked.
+If your email has not been answered over email over 48 hours during the business days or in a Zoom session do the following: - 1.
+Check if you sent it with CHEM361 in the subject field (if not, please resend following the proper format). - 2.
 If the format is correct and it was not answered in Zoom, please resend it. - All emails will be answered within 24-48 hours window during business days.
 No email interaction aside the business hours.
-Emails are not answered during weekends, breaks, and holidays and evenings.
+Emails are not answered during weekends, breaks, and holidays. - Office Hours over Zoom: Dr. Pine: Mondays during Lecture time, Wednesdays right after the synchronous session.
+TA: Tu/Thr/Fri (time TBA)